Vikrama Simhapuri University

 Vikrama Simhapuri University (VSU) is a public state university in the Nellore district of the Indian state of Andhra Pradesh.
 It was established in 2008.
 It offers 17 post-graduate courses.
+It was located at Kakuturu Village for the distance of 13 Kilometers from the District Headquarters.

 Campus

 VSU does not have its own buildings.
 It started with an administrative building at Dargamitta, Nellore.
 Regular classes are at V.R.
 High School Campus (Old Law College Campus), Nellore.
 Then after shifting to its own buildings, the administratitive building was named Potti Sriramulu Block.
 The Abdul kalam building held the classrooms, and boys and girls hostels at Kakutur Nellore.

 Campus construction is in process at Kakutur, Nellore on 87 acre provided by the government of Andhra Pradesh.

 Academics

 VSU is an undergraduate and post-graduate university.
 VSU conducts its own entrance examinations — VSURESET and VSUPGCET — each year.
-Courses include:B.A, B.Com, B.Sc, B.B.A, B.C.A, B.B.O.L, L.L.B, B.Tech and M.Sc, M.A, M.F.A, M.Tech, M.B.A, M.C.A, M.Phil and Ph.D degrees.
+Courses include:B.A, B.Com., B.Sc., B.B.A, B.C.A, B.B.O.L, L.L.B, B.Tech. and M.Sc., M.A, M.F.A, M.Tech., M.B.A, M.C.A, M.Phil. and Ph.D. degrees.